12 MIN READ

 Cause:

-Magnesium deficiency is most prevalent in deep, sandy, acidic soil.
+- Magnesium deficiency is most prevalent in very deep, sandy, acidic soils.

 Treatment:

-Foliar apply a magnesium product.
-Consult product label for treatment rates.
+- Make a foliar application of a magnesium product.
+Consult the product label for treatment rates.

 Symptoms: